MCP tools

 Async methods

-For performance reasons, the methods for registering MCP tools are asynchronous, so you’ll need to use await when calling them.
+For performance, the methods for registering MCP tools are asynchronous, so you’ll need to use await when calling them.
 In some environments, such as Jupyter notebooks and the Positron IDE console, you can simply use await directly (as is done above).
 However, in other environments, you may need to wrap your code in an async function and use asyncio.run() to execute it.
 The examples below use asyncio.run() to run the asynchronous code, but you can adapt them to your environment as needed.

 Note that these methods work by: